wassermanlab/Variant_catalogue_pipeline/README.md

 ## Step-by-step instructions to run the pipeline

-1. Download and install the softwares necessary to run the pipeline.
+**1. Download and install the softwares necessary to run the pipeline.**

 All the software required to run the variant catalogue pipeline are open-source and the link to the installation guidelines are available in [supplementary_information/software_information.md](https://github.com/wassermanlab/CAFE_pipeline/blob/main/supplementary_information/software_information.md).

-2. Download all the resources necessary to run the pipeline (Reference genomes, annotation plugins, etc).
+**2. Download all the resources necessary to run the pipeline** (Reference genomes, annotation plugins, etc).

 For [GRCh37](https://github.com/wassermanlab/CAFE_pipeline/blob/main/supplementary_information/GRCh37_specific_files.md) in supplementary_information/GRCh37_specific_files.md